Michael-Sebero/SCX-IMPERATOR/README.md

 ### ETD Calibration

-On startup, two threads are pinned to each CPU pair and exchange a flag with atomic CAS to measure actual inter-core latency.
-This runs in the background and takes a few seconds.
-Until it completes, cross-LLC stealing falls back to index order.
+On startup, calibration measures actual inter-core latency by pinning two threads to a CPU pair and exchanging a flag with atomic CAS, timed under real-time priority (`SCHED_FIFO` 99) for measurement accuracy.
+This runs in the background.

+By default this doesn't measure every CPU pair. `select_etd_pairs()` samples ~3 evenly-spread CPU pairs per LLC pair — enough for the cross-LLC cost table's per-LLC-pair `min()` reduction, since inter-core latency is dominated by which two physical domains a pair spans, not which specific cores within them.
+On single-LLC systems (single CCD/CCX — most current desktop parts) calibration is skipped entirely: nothing downstream ever reads a same-LLC latency value, so there's nothing worth measuring.
+This scoping exists specifically because two CPUs held under real-time priority is a real, if narrow, risk of colliding with an already-running game — the smaller and rarer that window, the better. `--full-etd-sweep` opts back into measuring every `C(nr_cpus, 2)` pair — full accuracy, full exposure — and logs an explicit warning stating the pair-count multiplier when used.

 | Parameter | Value |
 | :--- | :--- |